Sharps & Medication

 Other entities in addition to pharmaceutical manufacturers provide for the safe collection and disposal of sharps.
 CalRecycle will also post the sharps collection and waste disposal plans that we receive from entities that are not required to submit plans under SB 486.

-The purpose of the above list is to provide to the public the sharps collection and disposal plan submitted to CalRecycle by each company listed.
-Inclusion in the list does not constitute CalRecycle's endorsement of the company or its product(s).
-CalRecycle makes no representation that the list is complete, current, or accurate.
+The purpose of the above lists is to provide to the public the sharps collection and disposal plan submitted to CalRecycle by each company listed.
+Inclusion in the lists does not constitute CalRecycle's endorsement of the company or its product(s).
+CalRecycle makes no representation that the lists are complete, current, or accurate.
 Other disclaimers apply.
-To add or remove companies from the list, contact the staff listed at the bottom of this page.
+To add or remove companies from the lists, contact the staff listed at the bottom of this page.
 Such changes are subject to the discretion of CalRecycle.

 Past Sharps Disposal Plans

 Sharps disposal plans from the previous years have been archived here:

 Do pharmaceutical manufacturers have to fund the proposed activities in the plan or provide the solution?